Lippia-io/lippia-api-sample-project/README.md

 ### We recommend taking a look at the following classes before you start looking at the usage examples

 ```
 classes explanation - ~@ignore for now
+If you want to know more about the use of the following classes, click on the link on your left and you will be redirected to a specific section of it.
 ```

 **Request.class** is used to set and get some attributes of the request, like: